The Jewel

 The moment you catch yourself drifting.

-The moment you wake inside the wandering—
+The moment you wake inside the wandering— that's the opening.

 No correction needed.